 Snoring is not always a harmless event, and loud or otherwise disruptive snoring can pose serious problems.
-For residents of Wexford, Monroeville, McMurray, and Latrobe, Pennsylvania, help is available through the team at Pittsburgh Dental Sleep Medicine.
+For residents of McMurray, Monroeville, and Wexford, Pennsylvania, help is available through the team at Pittsburgh Dental Sleep Medicine.
 If you’d like to learn more about overcoming loud snoring, reach out to book an appointment today.
 Online scheduling is available, or you are always welcome to call to check appointment availability.

 Snoring is loud breathing that occurs as you sleep.
 Everyone has a unique type of snore, and you may snore differently in some circumstances as opposed to others.
 Researchers assert approximately 90 million Americans snore, 37 million of whom snore regularly.